Harry Parker (rower)

-Harry Parker (October 28, 1935June 25, 2013) was the head coach of the Harvard varsity rowing program (1963–2013).
+Harry Lambert Parker (October 28, 1935 – June 25, 2013) was the head coach of the Harvard varsity rowing program (1963–2013).
 He also represented the United States in the single scull at the 1960 Summer Olympics.

 Rowing career

 Parker attended the University of Pennsylvania as an undergraduate, where he majored in Philosophy and learned rowing.
 Mentored by Pennsylvania's coach Joe Burk, Parker rowed on the 1955 Penn Varsity crew that won the Grand Challenge Cup at the Henley Royal Regatta.

 After college, Parker began to scull competitively.
 He won the single sculls at the 1959 Pan American Games.
 In 1959, Parker also competed in the Diamond Scull event at the Henley Royal Regatta finishing second to six-time champion Stuart Mackenzie.

 In 1960, he won the U.S. Olympic trials in the single scull.
 At the 1960 Summer Olympics in Rome, Parker made the finals and finished fifth.